Teacher (in a panic): “It can’t be wrong.”

 Audience: Dreadful!
 [Thumbs down] Embarrassing.

 Schultz: “These are great answers but they are answers to a different question.
 You guys are answering the question, ‘How does it feel to realize you’re wrong?’
 Realizing you’re wrong can feel like all of that and a lot of other things, too… But being wrong feels like nothing.

 When we’re wrong about something, not when we realize it, but before that, we’re like that coyote after he falls off the cliff and before he looks down.
 We’re already wrong.
 We’re already in trouble, but we feel like we’re on solid ground.

 So I should actually correct something I said a moment ago; it does feel like something to be wrong.
 It feels like being right.

 In my years of teaching, I’ve been wrong about how kids learn how to read and the instruction they need.
-I have mistaken “black boy joy” for a discipline problem.
+I’ve neglected to give adequate support to English Language learners in my classroom.
 I’ve failed to build a conceptual understanding of mathematical procedures…

 But just typing this (incomplete) list has reopened a flood of guilt because, years later, I can still picture the faces of the children impacted by my mistakes.

 So when I talk with other teachers about practices that may be problematic, I am keenly aware that I am pushing open their floodgates.
 That doesn’t mean that I avoid these conversations, but I keep a few things in mind.

 - A classroom teacher has little time to process the impact of difficult conversations before she faces her students again.